-A lot of side trails have been worn into the groundcover, so finding your way around the Mahan Loop can be tricky.
+A lot of side trails have been worn into the groundcover, so it’s easy to get lost.
 The southernmost side trail begins at a short triangular post and connects the Founders’ Grove to the rest of Humboldt Redwoods’ trail network.
 The redwoods end almost immediately on this unexceptional side trail as it climbs to a cut above Highway 101.
 Two other trails lead to the Avenue of the Giants.

 The third loop trail is across the Avenue of the Giants from the Founders’ and Mahan Loops.
-Although it has no trailhead marker to indicate its name, it is an official trail and is called the Goosepen Loop on the official park map.
-Although the forest looks much the same as on the Founders' Loop, Highway 101 runs immediately adjacent to the trail on a high berm.
-In the shadow of the barren berm, the forest seems rather dark and depressing, so this loop is not included in the recommended hike.
+Although it’s unmarked, it’s an official trail and is called the Goosepen Loop on the official park map.
+The trail is narrow, little-used, and easy to lose, and the trees are much less impressive in this area.
+Highway 101 runs immediately adjacent to the trail on a high berm.
+This loop is not included in the recommended hike.